 As of 2020, 91% of packaging waste produced yearly is in the environment.
 Whether on land or at sea, this amount of waste is damaging.
 Plastic is particularly adverse, as it releases toxic substances in the process of breaking down.

 Earthworms and other soil fauna consume microplastics along with toxic substances.
 Microplastics also enter our food chain via the soil on land.
 In bodies of water, currents break apart plastic waste, creating small pieces for marine animals and birds to swallow.
-Eventually, humans eat these animals, causing adverse health conditions.
+Eventually, humans eat these animals, potentially causing health risks.

 Packaging contributes to air pollution by releasing greenhouse gasses (GHGs) during the extraction, processing, and packaging stages.
 Additionally, transporting the packaging to each point of its life cycle produces a significant amount of GHGs.